elisabethoelmann/SciAIMed-P1/README.md

 The SciAiMed target users are:

 •	People > 18 years old
-•	Biotech and Pharmaceutical Industry  and Clinical Research employers
+•	Biotech and Pharmaceutical Industry  and Clinical Research employees and employers
 •	People interested in medical data anlysis

 What these users would be looking for: